mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: C

-I bought this power strip a few years ago for the TinyPilot office (TODO: link).
+I bought this power strip a few years ago [for the rack at my work office](/retrospectives/2021/05/).
 My main issue is that the outlets are too close together.
 A lot of the things I plug in at the office are bricks, so they cover two outlets.

 ## Choosing rack shelves